epfl-ada-project-amazon/data-analysis/README.md

 - What is the impact of the first customer review?
 - Can we distinguish categories of customers in term of interest and activity on amazon?
 - Within specific categories (e.g. Books), can we find trends?
-- What is the success distribution among products within all the categories?
+- What is the success distribution among products within the different categories?

 # Dataset
 `todo`